IDShield Identity Theft Protection

-When it comes to identity monitoring services, they can be a bit hard to tell apart since they all have similar features, so pricing is always a huge factor in our purchasing decision.
-IDShield, a product of the legal company LegalShield, definitely impressed us when it came to their actual service, but if the price wasn’t right, none of that would have mattered.
+Identity monitoring services can be a bit hard to tell apart since they all have similar features, so pricing is always a huge factor in our purchasing decision.
+IDShield, a product of the legal company LegalShield, definitely impressed us when it came to its actual services, but was it worth its price?
 On this page, we’ll discuss IDShield’s pricing, how it compares to competitors on the market, and whether or not it’s worth it.

 IDShield Subscription Options

-IDShield definitely made it as simple as possible for us when it came to pricing, with plans for individuals and families, i.e two adults and up to 10 children.
-With both individual and family plans, we had two plans to choose from; one which just covered credit monitoring from Transunion, and one that covered credit monitoring from all three bureaus, tacking on Equifax and Experian.
+IDShield made it as simple as possible for us when it came to pricing, with plans for individuals and families, i.e two adults and up to 10 children.
+With both individual and family plans, we had two tiers to choose from.
+One tier covered credit monitoring from TransUnion only, and the other tier covered credit monitoring from all three bureaus, tacking on Equifax and Experian.

 |Maximum number of users||1||1||2 adults, 10 children||2 adults, 10 children|

-For an individual with monitoring from Transunion alone, the price was only $12.95 a month, or $25.95 a month for a family.
-These prices are super reasonable, especially for a family; compare that to if you had to buy individual subscriptions for 12 people, the family plan could save $129.45 a month.
+For plans that monitored TransUnion alone, the price was only $14.95 a month for individuals and $29.95 a month for families.
+These prices are super reasonable, especially for families; compare that to if you had to buy individual subscriptions for 12 people, the family plan could save $149.45 a month.

-Tip: We recommend signing up for credit monitoring from all three credit bureaus for the most comprehensive coverage; it’s worth the extra $5 a month for an individual.
+Tip: We recommend signing up for credit monitoring from all three credit bureaus for the most comprehensive coverage; it’s worth the extra $5 a month.

 If you haven’t read our IDShield review, after testing it out for ourselves, we definitely think it’s a worthwhile investment in terms of features.
 Here’s what makes IDShield worth the money, in our opinion:

-- Affordability: An individual plan with credit monitoring from Transunion costs only $12.95 a month, or $5 more per month with monitoring from all three bureaus.
+- Affordability: An individual plan with credit monitoring from TransUnion costs only $14.95 a month, or $5 more per month with monitoring from all three bureaus.

-- Comprehensive identity monitoring: IDShield covered everything from our Social Security numbers to the local sex offender registry, making sure our credentials weren’t found where they shouldn’t be.
+- Comprehensive identity monitoring: IDShield covered everything from our Social Security numbers to change of address registries, making sure our personally identifiable information stayed safe from identity thieves.